-For qualifying property placed in service in 2019, the expensing limit is \$1.02 million.
-The break begins to phase out dollar for dollar when asset acquisitions for the year exceed \$2.55 million.
-(These amounts are annually adjusted for inflation.)
+For qualifying property placed in service in 2020, the expensing limit is \$1.04 million.
+The break begins to phase out dollar for dollar when asset acquisitions for the year exceed \$2.59 million.

 Bonus depreciation.
 This additional first-year depreciation is available for qualified assets, which include new tangible property with a recovery period of 20 years or less (such as office furniture and equipment), off-the-shelf computer software, and water utility property.
-But due to a drafting error in the TCJA, qualified improvement property will be eligible for bonus depreciation only if a technical correction is issued.
-(Check with your tax advisor for the latest information.)